Dheeraj2002kumar/Tailwind-CSS-dec/README.md

     - Create a basic grid layout
     - Apply box shadow to a card using tailwind css
     - create a donut shape using tailwind css
+    - Add blur effect an image
+    - create a gradient colored
+    - credate a rotating shape  box using taiwind css